ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

 Our paper introduces a new method, ENOT, for efficient computation of the conjugate potentials in neural optimal transport with the help of expectile regularisation.
-We formally prove that a solution to such a regularization objective is indeed a close approximation to the true $c$-conjugate potential.
-Remarkably, ENOT surpasses the current state-of-the-art approaches, yielding an up to a 10-fold improvement in terms of the computation speed on Wasserstein-2 benchmark and synthetic 2D tasks from the literature.
+We show that a solution to such a regularization objective is indeed a close approximation to the true $c$-conjugate potential.
+Remarkably, ENOT surpasses the current state-of-the-art approaches, yielding an up to a 10-fold improvement in terms of the computation speed both on synthetic 2D tasks and on well-recognized Wasserstein-2 benchmark.

-Despite being fast and efficient, our algorithm provides a non-exact estimation of the conjugate operator.
-However, we found that ENOT still outperforms the exact methods, in all our extensive tests.
-The proposed regularized objective on the conjugate potentials relies on two additional hyperparameters, namely: expectile coefficient $\tau$ and expectile loss tradeoff scaler $\lambda$, thus requiring a re-evaluation for new data.
+The proposed regularized objective on the conjugate potentials relies on two additional hyperparameters, namely: the expectile coefficient $\tau$ and the expectile loss trade-off scaler $\lambda$, thus requiring a re-evaluation for new data.
 However, given the outcome of our ablation studies, the optimal parameters found on the Wasserstein-2 benchmark are \textit{optimal enough} or at least provide a good starting point.

 We believe that ENOT will become a new baseline to compare against for the future NOT solvers and will accelerate research in the applications of optimal transport in high-dimensional tasks, such as generative modelling.
 As for future directions, ENOT can be tested with the other types of cost functions, such as Lagrangian costs, defined on non-Euclidean spaces and in the dynamical optimal transport settings, such as flow matching.